LukeThornton92/Milestone-Project-1-OTP/README.md

 - A large aspect of many band websites allows for the sale of merchandise, I would bring a shopping element into the site as separate page.

 - I'm very happy with the gallery on desktop and I would like to bring something more impressive to mobile viewing.
-Potentially a

 -